mnv3/ECE-3600-Final-Project-/README.md

 ## Expected input columns

-The script looks for these columns in the header row (case-sensitive).
+The script looks for these columns in the header row of the csv (case-sensitive).
 Missing optional columns are tolerated; missing `lat` will stop execution with a clear error listing the columns that were actually found.